sanatg/TinyDefender/README.md

 The Defender is initialized in less than 200ms, even on cold start, which means that ads and trackers are blocked as soon as your browser starts.

+## Installation

-## Building
+### Building from source

 Building code from https://github.com/sanatg/TinyDefender can be done with:

 1. Installing dependencies: `yarn install --frozen-lock`
 2. Run the Shell Script:`chmod +x ./build.sh && ./build.sh`
-2. Load the build folder in Firefox or Chromium by using the "Load unpacked extension" feature
+3. Load the build folder in Firefox or Chromium by using the "Load unpacked extension" feature.

+### Using prebuild

+If you don't want to compile from source i have pre included the build folder to load it in Firefox or Chromium.

+You can also find a crx file from the release page.

 ## FAQ